 All Gore School of Business majors, arts administration, communication, and Outdoor Education and Leadership (OEL) majors are required to complete an internship.
-Other majors in arts and sciences and public health may choose to do an internship for credit—contact the Career Center or your faculty advisor for additional information.
+Other majors in School of Arts and Sciences programs and public health may choose to do an internship for credit—contact the Career Center or your faculty advisor for additional information.

 You are eligible to do an internship if you have:

 - 60 college credits completed.
 Transfer and MBA students must have completed at least 15 hours at Westminster